thierrymoudiki/thierrymoudiki.github.io/_posts/2024-10-28-histgenericboosting.md

 comments: true
 ---

-A few weeks ago, I intoduced a model-agnostic gradient boosting procedure, that can use any base learner (available in R and Python package `mlsauce`):
+A few weeks ago, I introduced a model-agnostic gradient boosting (XGBoost, LightGBM, CatBoost-like) procedure for supervised regression and classififcatin, that can use any base learner (available in R and Python package `mlsauce`):

 - [https://thierrymoudiki.github.io/blog/2024/10/06/python/r/genericboosting](https://thierrymoudiki.github.io/blog/2024/10/06/python/r/genericboosting)
 - [https://thierrymoudiki.github.io/blog/2024/10/14/r/genericboosting-r](https://thierrymoudiki.github.io/blog/2024/10/14/r/genericboosting-r)

 The rationale is different from other histogram-based gradient boosting algorithms, as histograms are _only_ used here for **feature engineering of continuous features**.
 So far, I don't see huge differences with the original implementation of the `GenericBooster`, but it's still a work in progress.
 I envisage to try it out on a data set that contains a 'higher' mix of continuous and categorical features (as categorical features are not _histogram-engineered_).

-Here are a few results that can give you an idea of the performance of the algorithm:
+Here are a few results that can give you an idea of the performance of the algorithm.
+Keep in mind that the models are not tuned, and that the `GenericBooster` can be tuned (in addition to the boosting model's hyperparamters) with the base learner's hyperparameters.
+That makes, potentially, a lot of degrees of freedom and room for improvement/exploration.

 ```python
 !pip install git+https://github.com/Techtonique/mlsauce.git --verbose --upgrade --no-cache-dir